Ugrin Csák (archbishop of Split): Prelate

 Thomas the Archdeacon and his followers considered Ugrin's election as invalid, but they remained in the minority.
 His activity as archbishop is mostly narrated by his political opponent Thomas the Archdeacon, which is thus understandably not free from bias.
 Ugrin and his escort arrived to Split shortly after the Easter of 1245 (16 April).
 Archbishop-elect Ugrin played an important role in restoring peace between Split and Trogir in 1245; since he primarily sought to represent Hungarian royal interests in Dalmatia over those of his city and archiepiscopal see, he was willing to settle the conflict as soon as possible; the conditions of the peace was seriously disadvantaged for Split.
 Archdeacon Thomas blamed Ugrin that he "behaved mildly and peacefully" towards the enemies of the city, while reserved his "full harshness and severity for his fellow citizens".
+During his episcopate, Ugrin always had a strained relationship with the chapter.
+Archdeacon Thomas claimed that Ugrin took those church resources and income, which he had no jurisdiction to, and also curtailed the chapter's rights.
+The unfavorable peace with Trogir in 1245 resulted the cessation of the initial harmonic relationship with the commune too.
+According to Judit Gál, Thomas' antipathy (beyond personal involvement) reflects the difference between the Hungarian and Dalmatian role perceptions of the prelate.
+In Hungary, they were prestigious landowners of high born origin, political figures and military leaders too, while the Dalmatian prelates mostly had a local, at most regional role, and did not have any influence in national affairs, and mostly originated from local burgher elite.

 Pope Innocent IV confirmed Ugrin's election on 7 July 1246.
 He was consecrated as archbishop by his suffragans, Treguanus of Trogir, Nicholas of Hvar, Bartholomew of Skradin and Philip of Senj in the Cathedral of Saint Domnius on 20 September 1247.
 After his consecration, he sent Philip of Senj to the Roman Curia of Lyon for his pallium.
 Returning Dalmatia, Philip handed over the pallium to Bartholomew of Skradin in accordance with the pope's instruction.
 Bartholomew, who had by then resigned and entered the Franciscan order, invested Ugrin to his archbishopric officially.
 Following that, Ugrin installed a fellow Hungarian Dominican friar John Hahót as the Bishop of Skradin in 1248.